Ahmad Ibrahim Secondary School

 Singapore.
 Founded in 1962, it was the second integrated school to be established in Singapore.

 The school is named after Ahmad Ibrahim, Singapore's first Health Minister who was remembered for "garnering the support of all races at a time when communal relations were sensitive and volatile".

 Learning For Life Programme (LLP) In AI- OLE

-Ooutdoor Learning Experience(OLE)
+Outdoor Learning Experience(OLE)

 Since 2005, the PE Department has held Outdoor Learning Experience Programme (OLE) for all Sec1-3 in school where students embark on journey to explore outdoors and engage in physical activities outdoors that cannot be held in school.
 Examples are camping, hiking, kayaking, et cetera.
 This would allow students to build good knowledge physically and develop mentally while experiencing sports outdoor.

 History

 Ahmad Ibrahim Integrated Secondary School (1962–1986)

 AISS was established in 1962 as Ahmad Ibrahim Integrated Secondary School (AISS).
 It was named after Ahmad Ibrahim, a Malay community leader and politician who died in August 1962.
 It was the second integrated school established after the introduction of the integrated education scheme in 1960.
 The school was declared open by Parliamentary Secretary for Education Lee Khoon Choy.
 The school adopted the motto of "Tolerance and Cooperation" as its aim was to break away from the language barriers that existed in most schools then.
 Chia Meng An was appointed as the first principal.
 The school begun functioning in 1963, with both Chinese and English streams.

 In 1967 the school was selected as the first pilot school for the Open Education Programme for the blind, which aimed to place visually-impaired students in mainstream secondary school through providing adequate support and facilities.
 In 1985 the school moved to a new building in Yishun as the first school to function in the newly established satellite town.
 The last batch of Chinese stream students graduated from Ahmad Ibrahim Integrated Secondary School in 1986, the same year that the institution was renamed Ahmad Ibrahim Secondary School to reflect the transition into an English stream school.